sudheerj/javascript-interview-questions/README.md

      **Iterable:** It is an object which can be iterated over via a method whose key is Symbol.iterator.
      **Iterator:** It is an object returned by invoking `[Symbol.iterator]()` on an iterable.
 This iterator object wraps each iterated element in an object and returns it via `next()` method one by one.
      **IteratorResult:** It is an object returned by `next()` method.
-The object contains two properties; the `value` property contains an iterated element and the `done` property  determines whether the element is last element or not.
+The object contains two properties; the `value` property contains an iterated element and the `done` property  determines whether the element is the last element or not.

      Let's demonstrate synchronous iteration with an array as below,